Last Updated on

 The stronger your insurance company is, the better is your Medicare Supplement.

 Mutual of Omaha was founded in 1909 by a medical student at the University of Creighton and his wife.
 Due to the wise management of the company they were financially strong enough to survive the great depression.
 In fact, it was during the depression they developed the first “hospital” insurance designed to provide coverage for hospitalization, operating room, anesthesia, x-ray, and lab and physician fees.
+Because of this history, it’s no suprise Mutual of Omaha as a health insurance leader entered the supplement market.
 When the government enacted Medicare, Mutual of Omaha was selected to administer both Parts A & B of the program.

 In 2014, they were one of the first companies to offer an online application for Medicare Supplements.
 Since they were an early online adopter, they have been at the forefront of technological innovation within the insurance industry.
 Their commitment to improving technology is based on their desire for superior customer experience.
 In 2018, Mutual of Omaha launched products for Medicare Advantage, Medicare Part D, and a Prescription Drug Plan.